Dominic Oneya: Military career

 Director of administration, Training and Doctrine Command (1995-July 1996).

 On 22 August 1996, General Sani Abacha appointed him Administrator of Kano State, Nigeria.
 In August 1998, he traded places with Aminu Isa Kontagora to become Administrator of Benue State during the transitional regime of General Abdulsalami Abubakar, handing over to the elected executive governor George Akume on 29 May 1999.

 Akume had served as Permanent Secretary for Brigadier General Dominic Oneya.

 While governor of Benue State he initiated a project to build a major fertilizer plant, with the government paying about N70 million for preliminary work.
 However, there were delays and setbacks, and the project was only completed in February 2007.

 Later career

 On 17 January 2000, Oneya was appointed Chairman of the Nigeria Football Association.

 In February 2002, talking of a decision to replace Amodu Shaibu by Festus Onigbinde as manager, he said Nigeria should have gained more than a bronze medal at the African Nations Cup, given the wealth of talent among Nigerian footballers.
-He was looking forward to stronger performances at the upcoming World Cup, the 2004 Olympics and the 2003 All-Africa Games which would be hosted by Nigeria.
+He was looking forward to stronger performances at the upcoming World Cup, the 2004 Summer Olympics and the 2003 All-Africa Games which would be hosted by Nigeria.

 In July 2008, Oneya headed a team charged by the National Sports Commission with investigating allegations of corruption in the local league, in response to comments from former Kano Pillars coach Kadiri Ikhana.

 Speaking on Lagos radio in December 2009, Oneya appealed to Nigerians to give Super Eagles Head Coach, Shuaibu Amodu, a free rein to do his job.